honghlin/honghlin.github.io/_pages/about.md

 # About Me

-I am a fourth-year PhD student at Computer Science Department, Carnegie Mellon University, where I am fortunate to be advised by Prof. [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
+I am a fifth-year PhD student at Computer Science Department, Carnegie Mellon University, where I am fortunate to be advised by Prof. [David Woodruff](http://www.cs.cmu.edu/~dwoodruf/).
 My research interests lie broadly in theoretical computer science and Machine Learning, particularly:
-* Sublinear Algorithms(like Sketching and Sampling Algorithms, Property Testing and Dimensionality Reduction)
+* Sublinear Algorithms (like Sketching and Sampling Algorithms, Property Testing and Dimensionality Reduction)
 * Algorithms for Massive Data
 * Learning-based/Data-driven Algorithms
 * Robustness of Algorithms and Machine Learning.